itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 - **Trace.06-26-2015.15-36-19.Boot_1.etl** - Can you find the 2 issues with slow Windows boot and login performance?

 - **DiskIOHigh.etl** - Can you find out why the Disk/s were very utilized in this trace?

+- **HighCPUPlusOtherIssues.etl** - What process/es are using CPU, Is it causing any other issues with resources?